cisco-outshift-ai-agents/tf-code-reviewer-agntcy-agent/README.md

 This agent can be used by developers who are building GenAI agentic applications that would benefit from insertion of a Terraform PR reviewer assistant.

-The **Terraform Code Analyzer AI Agent** provides value to agentic application developers by saving the effort of writing code to take key PR changes, input from linter, and prompt construction by providing an out-of-the-box solution that can be easily inserted into your agentic application.
+The **Terraform Code Analyzer AI Agent** delivers value to agentic application developers by saving the effort of writing code to take diff files from a pull request, linter feedback, and then construct an effective code review prompt by providing an out-of-the-box solution that can be easily inserted into agentic applications via its supported APIs.

 ## **📌 About the Project**
-This repository contains a Terraform Code Reviewer AI Agent Protocol FastAPI application.
+This repository contains a **Terraform Code Reviewer AI Agent** Protocol FastAPI application.
 It also includes examples of JSON-based logging, CORS configuration, and route tagging.

 This application supports **both REST and AGP** (Agent Gateway Protocol) interfaces out of the box.